 Teach Them to Serve You and Their Family

 Narcissism also springs from the soil of permissiveness and overindulgence.
-Are your kids working hard to serve you… or are you doing all of the work?
+Are your kids working hard to serve you or are you doing all the work?
 Children should not be treated as slaves.
-They should, however, be expected to do their fair share of work around the house… so they don’t believe their parents are slaves.
+They should, however, be expected to do their fair share of work around the house so that they don’t come to believe their parents are slaves.
 Too many children look down on their mothers and fathers, viewing them as butlers, maids, and limo drivers, rather than loving authority figures.

 Limit Exposure to Popular Media

-Community Service… As a Privilege Not a Punishment
+Community Service Is a Privilege, Not a Punishment

-Too frequently “community service” is viewed as something only done by drunk drivers and others who’ve broken the law.
-In a Love and Logic home, community service is not designed to be a punishment… it’s intended to be an opportunity… a privilege.
-It’s intended to be seen as an opportunity to be part of something important, needed, and noble.
+Too frequently community service is viewed as something only done by drunk drivers and others who’ve broken the law.
+In a Love and Logic home, community service is not designed to be a punishment, it’s intended to be an opportunity and a privilege.
+It’s intended to be an opportunity to be part of something important, needed, and noble.